-I would like to extend a very warm welcome to the dynamic and exciting Faculty of Music.
-For those of you joining us for the first time, we hope you quickly feel at home within our vibrant music community.
-For those returning at Level 5 and Level 6, a very warm welcome back.
+I would like to extend a very warm welcome to our vibrant and exciting Film Faculty.
+For those of you joining us for the first time, we hope that you will soon become acquainted and feel at home within our filmmaking community of students and staff.
+For those returning at levels 5 and 6, we welcome you back warmly and wish you continued success on your exciting educational journey into the screen, film and creative industries.

-The handbook will provide you with all the essential information about your course, including details on administrative support and teaching staff, as well as comprehensive information about the excellent facilities on our campuses and how to access them.
+This handbook provides you with key information about your course, including how it is studied and assessed, along with details of administrative support, teaching staff and wellbeing teams.
+It also contains lots of information about the facilities on our campuses and how to access them.